Phuire-Research/.github/profile/README.md

 This organization is currently preparing to build out and release a scientific research platform to reinforce safety of Ai via the creation of ABI.
 ABI stands for **"Autonomous Baseline Intelligence,"** and in contrast is a plain text representation of higher order reasoning.
 While demonstrating what formalization would be beyond a potential singularity, by mundane demonstration of that seemingly unknowable complexity.
-Would merely be shift from generalized constructs, towards specific implementations of **"sets of concepts."**
+Would merely be shift from generalized constructs, towards specific implementations of **"Sets of Concepts."**

 In contrast to our current reliance on generalized constructs that cannot be decomposed to the sum of their parts.
 And it was this frustration that bore a long series of unintended discoveries over the founders self studied career by choice.